 “Probably due to what she’s put herself through the last two days,” Nancy replied.

-When Hilda woke in the late afternoon the headache had gone but she felt as though she had been beaten black and blue.
-Feeling Matey’s fingers on her wrist she opened her eyes wearily.
+When Hilda woke in the late afternoon the headache had eased but she felt as though she had been beaten black and blue.
+Feeling cool fingers on her wrist she opened her eyes wearily.

 “You’ll not be going anywhere in a hurry,” said Matey bluntly, not liking the way Hilda’s skin seemed to be stretched too tightly over the bones of her face.
-Hilda lay there silent for a few moments, collecting her thoughts, then smiled faintly up at Matron.
+Hilda lay silent for a few moments, collecting her thoughts.

 “Thanks for taking care of me, Gwynneth,” she whispered.
-“I wonder if you could ask Nancy to come and see me for a moment.”
+“I wonder if you could ask Nancy to come and see me for a few moments.”